100x more powerful than LED, the LYMA Laser brings you clinic-grade technology you can use at home.

 The LYMA Laser contains a state-of-the-art and incredibly powerful filtered beam which works to diffuse a tiny pinprick of infrared light over the target skin area.
 It works by ‘unlocking’ the energy-providing mitochondria that are present in all skin cells, encouraging the production of both collagen and elastin, and enabling the body to start breaking down the scar tissue.
 The LYMA Laser then encourages the regeneration of this scar tissue so that it more closely resembles the surrounding skin.

-The LYMA Laser is a powerful and effective way to fight both acne itself and the scarring it causes.
-Applying the laser to the scarred skin for just 10 minutes each day for four weeks will render acne no longer present and scars significantly diminished.
+The LYMA Laser is a powerful and effective way to fight both pimples and the scarring they causes.
+Applying the laser to the scarred skin for just 10 minutes each day for four weeks will significantly diminish scars.
 If you don’t believe us, take a look here to see the results for yourself.

 Yes!
 Lots.
 Whether you want to look younger by reducing the appearance of fine lines and wrinkles, get rid of sagging and increase skin tension and elasticity in the skin, banish inflammation or improve the appearance of pigmentation, the LYMA Laser has something to offer you.
 The LYMA Laser has been scientifically designed to help you to feel confident in your skin.

-Unlike most other treatments for acne scarring, the LYMA Laser is totally non-invasive, has no side effects whatsoever associated with it, and poses zero risk of infection, scabbing, reddening or pain.
+Unlike most other treatments for face scarring, the LYMA Laser is totally non-invasive, has no side effects whatsoever associated with it, and poses zero risk of infection, scabbing, reddening or pain.